 - Not enough specifics.
 I’ve learned that writers need to be told very specifically, exactly how you do something.
 For instance, one I got recently: “If I’m contacting a charity about doing a pro bono sample, what exactly should I say to not seem desperate?”
 You can bet the next version of this material will have a lot more granular detail and answers to these nitty-gritty questions.

 - No setup for sequels.
 My title says it covers this entire century.
 What was I thinking?
 If I’d called it Make a Living Writing 2010, I could have published a new and slightly updated version of it each year, like What Color is Your Parachute? does, and created a franchise.
 The release of the new edition would have generated new interest and sales each year.

 My writer friend Sean Platt says 18 months from now, there will only be digital publishing.
 We’ll see if he’s right.
 But I’m not taking any chances with it.
-I’m going to learn about Kindle publishing now, so I can get on this bandwagon.
+I’m going to learn about Kindle publishing now.
 I recommend you do, too.

 Do you have questions about how to earn more from your writing?
 Learn more in my community Freelance Writers Den — take eCourses, attend live events, ask writing pros your questions in our forums, and use our exclusive Junk-Free Job Board.